luciad/libgpkg/README.md

 - The build scripts will generate a number of binaries
     - shell/gpkg: a modified version of the SQLite 3 command-line shell that autoloads the GeoPackage extension.
 This is a standalone binary that has been statically linked with SQLite 3 and the GeoPackage extension.
     - gpkg/libgpkg.so: a dynamically loadable SQLite 3 extension that provides the GeoPackage functionality.
 This extension library can be used with any SQLite 3 that supports extension loading.

+More [detailed compilation instructions per platform](https://bitbucket.org/luciad/libgpkg/wiki/CompilationInstructions) can be found on the wiki.

 # Getting Help